 These will stay good for 3 months in the freezer.

-I don’t like them straight from the freezer into the microwave.
+note: I don’t like them heated straight from the freezer into the microwave.
 They just don’t heat thoroughly and I find myself having to disable the entire sandwich and heat some parts separately.
-I don’t know, I might be doing it wrong, but that’s okay.
-I do a lot of things wrong.

 I hope these sandwiches make those busy mornings a little more bearable and a lot more delicious for y’all cause they sure help us out over here!

 Make Ahead Freezer Friendly Breakfast Sandwiches